Water access

 River management

 Clyde Waterfront, Glasgow City Council and Clydeport have jointly funded consultants to suggest ways in which the management of the Clyde for leisure craft can be improved.
-The aim is to bring marketing, control of pontoons, control of the bridges and other items thatrelate to leisure craft activity under on body.
-The consultants are due to complete their report by April 2010.
+The aim is to bring marketing, control of pontoons, control of the bridges and other items that relate to leisure craft activity under one body.

 Canting Basin